 Legal aspects to consider when setting up your first office

-Additionally, you must ensure that your facilities, office layout, and access systems comply with the 1995 Disability Discrimination Act, as otherwise you might be held liable for fines and other penalties.
-If you need to make any adjustments to your office so that it complies with legal requirements, make sure these are allowed in your lease terms.
+Additionally, you must ensure that your facilities, office layout, and access systems comply with the 2010 Equality Act, otherwise you might be held liable for fines and other penalties.
+If you need to make any adjustments to your office to ensure that it complies with legal requirements, then it is important to make sure that you can do so according to the terms of your lease.
 Lastly, consider what your legal options are should you want to terminate your commercial property lease earlier than agreed.